allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 ## The challenge
 You are a young, promising programmer sitting in a dorm and one afternoon a stranger appears.
+“I run a small company that delivers packages from furniture shops to customers.
-“I need a database that will allow reservation of slots for transporting furniture from a group of shops.
+I need a database that will allow reservation of slots.
 Is it something you are able to deliver?”
 “Of course!” — what else could a young, promising programmer answer?